rails-girls-summer-of-code/rgsoc-teams/CONTRIBUTING.md

 We aim to follow the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) but we don't enforce it (i.e. there is no [RubuCop](https://github.com/bbatsov/rubocop)).
 The most important thing is probably just proper indentation: two whitespaces.

+If you enjoy polishing up other people's code: be aware that **purely** *code-cosmetic* changes are likely to not be accepted.
+We aim to be welcoming to beginners.
+So while e.g. pointing out accidental N+1 queries is a useful contribution, just rewriting things to look more conventional can be discouraging for newcomers.

 We would ask you to write tests for your code: A well defined test suite is as much part of the app as the tested code itself.
 It helps to ascertain the well-being of any software product - the Teams App being no exception here.
 But this should not be a blocker.
 See the existing tests to find out where yours would fit in and in case it's hard to get started, ask us, we'll help.

 Make atomic commits with a descriptive commit message.